What is a degree apprenticeship

 - UWE Bristol has long-standing experience in running apprenticeships—get the support you need while at university and at your workplace.

-Support for degree apprentices with disabilities
+Support for degree apprentices who are disabled

 You may be eligible for reasonable adjustments and support if you’re disabled, which includes specific learning difficulties such as dyslexia.
 We strongly recommend that you disclose your disabled to your employer so that reasonable adjustments can be considered within the workplace.